theodric/assaultbot/README.md

 ./assaultbot.py dictionary.txt
 ```

-The script is well-commented, and there are a couple other things you can configure.
+The script is well-commented, and there are a couple other things you can configure, such as tweet frequency, and tweet prefix and postfixes.
 Read the comments for more info.